treeverse/lakeFS/docs/integrations/delta.md

 ## Read more
-[Blog post](https://lakefs.io/guarantee-consistency-in-your-delta-lake-tables-with-lakefs/) that shows how to guarantee data quality in a Delta table by utilizing lakeFS branches.
+See [this post on the lakeFS blog](https://lakefs.io/guarantee-consistency-in-your-delta-lake-tables-with-lakefs/) that shows how to guarantee data quality in a Delta table by utilizing lakeFS branches.